 If you are interested in prepaid travel cards, a simple search (for “prepaid travel cards + [your country]”) will reveal your options.
 Make sure you read the fine print to ensure it will suit your travel needs.

-For Canadian readers, I can recommend the CIBC Air Canada AC Conversion Visa Prepaid Card (yep, it’s a mouthful).
+For Canadian readers, I can recommend the CIBC Air Canada AC Conversion Visa Prepaid Card (yep, it’s a mouthful, and yep – I get a commission if you apply through this link).
 Here are a few of the benefits: